Deepak-Valaiyabathi/Deepak_Portfolio/README.md

 Hi, all!
 This is Deepak's portfolio.

-My portfolio is inspired from the following design:
+My porfolio is inspired from the follwing design:
 ![design](model.png)